nvnsthapa/nvnsthapa.github.io/README.md

 The nvnsthapa.github.io website serves as a portfolio and blog, showcasing my projects, skills, and thoughts on various topics related to web development and technology.
 Here's a brief overview of the website's sections:

 **- Home**: The landing page provides a brief introduction and highlights some of my recent projects.
-**- Projects**: This section showcases a selection of my projects, including descriptions, screenshots, and links to live demos or GitHub repositories.
+**- Research**: This section showcases a selection of my research projects, including descriptions, screenshots, and links to live demos or GitHub repositories.
-**- Blog**: The blog features articles and tutorials on web development topics, where I share my knowledge and insights with the community.
+**- Publications**: This page provides more information about my publications, including my conference, journal, and  details.
-**- About**: This page provides more information about me, including my background, skills, and contact details.
+**- Blog**: The blog features articles and personal phographic blogs on geophysics topics, where I share my knowledge, field trips and insights with the community.
 **- Contact**: Users can reach out to me via the contact form or by connecting through various social media platforms.

 # Technologies Used